 There are also additions and premiums that you may be able to get if you have dependants or a severe disability.
 These are only available to people claiming income-related ESA, but if you’re claiming contribution-based ESA and would be entitled, then you can also claim income-based ESA.

 After you’ve made your claim, you’ll start the 13-week Work Capability Assessment.
 In most cases, you’ll have to complete a questionnaire (ESA50) about your ability to complete everyday tasks.
 You need to return this within four weeks of the date on the accompanying letter.

 You might be wondering, ‘Can I check my ESA claim online?’, but in most cases the Department for Work and Pensions will send you a letter unless they’ve already asked if you’d prefer electronic communications only.

 Don’t underplay your condition when you fill in the questionnaire.
 If doing something repeatedly causes problems, let them know.

-Make sure you fill the form in as fully as possible.
-This guide will help.
-Include any evidence from your GP, social worker, therapist or any health professional.
-Jobcentre Plus might also your doctor (GP) to write a report.
+Make sure you fill the form in as fully as possible, including any evidence from your GP, social worker, therapist or any health professional.
+Jobcentre Plus might also want your doctor (GP) to write a report.